dgmz/feetech-servo-tool/README.md

 It all started because I wanted to build a SO-101 robotic arm, from the [LeRobot project](https://github.com/huggingface/lerobot).
-This arm uses Feetech ST3215 servos, but the official configuration tool only runs on Windows, and I'm a Mac user.
-So I took the C++ source code from FT_SCServo_Debug_Qt and ported it to Python.
+This arm uses Feetech ST3215 servos, but the official configuration tool only runs on Windows, while FT_SCServo_Debug_Qt, the most complete Open Source one, is only available for Linux.
+I'm mostly a Mac user, and found the situation quite frustating.
+So I decided to take the C++ source code from FT_SCServo_Debug_Qt and ported it to Python.
+Now I can work with any of my computers with the exact same tool.

 # Status of Development